robcmills/karn-keyboard/README.md

 ### Pinky Reach Keys

 "Pinky reach" meaning the keys in the colmn "outside" of the pinky column.
 On a traditional keyboard this would correspond to the Escape, Tab, Caps-lock, and Shift keys on the left hand for example.
 The other keyboard designs I saw either had no pinky reach keys, or a full set of three or four.
 The Karn is designed very much in the "all keys within one key distance of home" style, as is common in the less than 40% category.
 However, although the pinky diagonal reaches technically still count as "one key distance", that reach felt too difficult to me.
 And so they are omitted, but having zero pinky reach keys, I found it difficult to fit Tab and Enter elsewhere.
 There were just too few keys at that point, and so I wanted to retain a single horizontal pinky reach key on each side.
-I use these for Tab, Enter, and Held for Hyper.
+I use these for Tab, Enter, and hold for Hyper.

-### Non-key LEDs
+### Status LEDs

 The Karn is designed to be minimal, and easy to assemble.
 As such, I omitted LEDs for each key, but there are three LEDs positioned next to the microcontroller on only the right hand side.
 The purpose of these are as follows:

 1. Current Layer
 2. Caps-lock indicator
-3. General purpose
+3. Battery level

 I had considered an OLED screen, but that requires looking down at the keyboard and focusing on it in order to read what the current layer is.
 An LED can be seen out of the corner of your eye without breaking your gaze and focus away from the screen.